How Italy accidentally invented the perfect Covid-era hotel

 "Since this concept is not very commercial, we don't have many rooms.
 The rooms which are inside the small homes are distanced.
 This is a project born as a restoration more than an economic model; now this is an advantage because there is a lot of space and distance."

-The albergo diffuso model's ability to meet the needs of Covid-era tourists without the need for significant changes was recently highlighted in a paper published by the Canadian Center of Science and Education.
+The albergo diffuso model's ability to meet the needs of Covid-era tourists without the need for significant changes was recently highlighted in a paper published by the Canadian Center of Science and Education by Antonietta Cosentino of the Sapienza University of Rome and Barbara Iannone of the G. D'Annunzio University of Chieti-Pescara.

 Earlier this month, Abruzzo was officially labeled a Covid "red zone," meaning tourists are prohibited from entering the region.
 Taraschi says the hotel was hosting guests up until the new restrictions were imposed.

-Note: This story has been updated to include the names of the authors of an academic article cited in the text.